15 Inspired Christmas Tree Ideas

 The Greenhouse Tree Inspiration

 Have I told you how excited I am about decorating the DIY Greenhouse?
-Well, I had to add a tree here as well, and it is adorned with vintage inspired garland and some grapevine ball ornaments.
+Well, I had to add a tree here as well, and it is adorned with vintage-inspired garland and grapevine ball ornaments.

 The Front Porch Christmas Trees Ideas

-When you visit the front porch, you’ll see that one small tree is adorned with real vintage and diy faux vintage ornaments.
-You can see how to make new ornaments looks vintage on this post.
+When you visit the front porch, you’ll see one small tree adorned with real vintage and diy faux vintage ornaments.

-Another perfect way to display a Christmas Tree is to place it inside a vintage crate, as we saw a few weeks ago, during the Pinterest Challenge.
-This was such a fun challenge and if you missed the original post, it’s still available here.
+Another perfect way to display a Christmas Tree is to place it inside a vintage crate, as we saw a few weeks ago.
+See more details linked under related articles.

 When planning your holiday decorating, I hope this inspires you to think outside the box.
 It was so much fun to share this Christmas Tree Tour with you.